brez/bdd-codetest/README.markdown

 	$rake rspec

 	...FF
-	1)
+	1)	FeaturesController#index should provide an index method that returns all features to the view Failure/Error: get :index AbstractController::ActionNotFound:
-	ActionController::UnknownAction in 'FeaturesController#index should use provide an index method that returns all features to the view'
+       The action 'index' could not be found for FeaturesController
-	No action responded to index.
-Actions:
+      # ./spec/controllers/features_controller_spec.rb:8

 We still haven't implemented the index method on the features controller (app/controllers/features_controller.rb), let's do that now: